WaCoDiS/metadata-connector/README.md

 This project uses the build-management tool [Apache Maven](https://maven.apache.org/)
 * __Spring Boot__
 WaCoDiS Metadata Connector is a standalone application built with the [Spring Boot](https://spring.io/projects/spring-boot) framework.
-Therefore, it is not necessary to deploy WaCoDiS Data Access manually with a web server.
+Therefore, it is not necessary to deploy WaCoDiS Metadata Connector manually with a web server.
 * __Spring Cloud__
 [Spring Cloud](https://spring.io/projects/spring-cloud) is used for exploiting some ready-to-use features in order to implement an event-driven workflow.
 In particular, [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) is used for subscribing to asynchronous messages within the WaCoDiS system.
 * __RabbitMQ__
 For communication with other WaCoDiS components of the WaCoDiS system the message broker [RabbitMQ](https://www.rabbitmq.com/) is utilized.
-RabbitMQ is not part of WaCoDiS Metadata Connector and therefore [must be deployed separately](#preconditions).
+RabbitMQ is not part of WaCoDiS Metadata Connector and therefore [must be deployed separately](#dependencies).
 * __OpenAPI__
 [OpenAPI](https://github.com/OAI/OpenAPI-Specification) is used for the specification of data models used within this project.